Spanish/English Interpretation (SPI)

 Under the approval and direction of a faculty member, independent study is available to students.

 In this course, the student participates in field experience that allows her to further develop the skills that she has learned in the coursework completed as part of the Spanish/English Healthcare Interpretation (SPI) support area.
 She works under the direction of mentoring professionals in a health care setting to shadow and later interpret for patients during an individual field placement at a local health care organization.
 Students will meet with the instructor at different points during the semester, as well as complete reflective assignments.
 The student will effectively transfer the skills she obtained in the classroom to a real-world work environment.

-Prerequisite(s): SPI-320 & SPI-350 completed.
+Prerequisite(s): SPI-320 & 350 completed.
+Other Information: Spring 2018: Students in Section 02 are summer interns only and will receive an "incomplete" at the end of the spring semester.
+Progress codes will be issued in August for the successful completion of the summer internship work.
 One Internship completed; departmental consent; confer with advisor prior to registration.
 Contact Internship Office for details and placement assistance.
 Course fee is for membership to Midwest Association of Translators & Interpreters.
-In addition to the 120 hour requirement at the internship site, students are expected to attend a hybrid seminar that will meet periodically online or in person during the semester.
+In addition to the 120 hour requirement at the internship site, students will participate in a seminar that will meet periodically online or in person during the semester.
 Check Moodle for more details.

 SPI-497 Independent Study (2 credits)